 This week saw a number of right-wingers being pulled up short, one way or another, including some of the biggest names in wingnuttia.
-For each wingnut up to his tinfoil hat in trouble of his own making, I can only say, “It couldn’t happen to a nicer guy.”
+For each wingnut up to his tinfoil hat in trouble of his own making, I can only say, “It

 It’s hard to come up with a bigger name in wingnuttia than Dinesh D’Souza.
 This conveniently swarthy aider and abettor of the American aristocracy’s persecution complex, has been riding the right wing gravy train since the 1990s, after cutting his fangs at Dartmouth during the Reagan era (along with fellow right-wing ranter, Laura Ingraham).
 D’Souza’s career started with his founding of the right leaning Dartmouth Review, which created controversy — and perhaps launched D’Souza’s star — when it printed a passage from Mein Kampf under its masthead.
 On Yom Kippur, no less.